Northern mockingbird

-The northern mockingbird (Mimus polyglottos) is a mockingbird commonly found in North America.
-This bird is mainly a permanent resident, but northern birds may move south during harsh weather.
-This species has rarely been observed in Europe.
-This species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae as Turdus polyglottos.
-The northern mockingbird is known for its mimicking ability, as reflected by the meaning of its scientific name, "many-tongued thrush".
+The northern mockingbird (Mimus polyglottos) is a mockingbird commonly found in North America, of the family Mimidae.
+The species is also found in some parts of the Caribbean, as well as on the Hawaiian Islands.
+It is typically a permanent resident across much of its range, but northern mockingbirds may move farther south during inclement weather or prior to the onset of winter.
 The northern mockingbird has gray to brown upper feathers and a paler belly.
 Its tail and wings have white patches which are visible in flight.